 Pink Lake in Gatineau Park, located less than a half hour drive from downtown Ottawa, is not what you think it might be.
 First off, the only thing pink about it are the colourful visitors ambling around the lake on the Pink Lake Trail.
 The Pink part relates to the name of the family that settled nearby and “loaned” their name to the lake.

-One can walk about 2.5 km around the lake on a well maintained trail but fair warning – it is not wheelchair friendly.
+One can hike 2.5 km around Pink Lake in Gatineau Park on a well-maintained trail but fair warning – it is not wheelchair friendly.
 To facilitate climbing and descending the steep little bluffs on the trail there are several well constructed stairways.

-Given Ottawa is only about 35 metres above sea level that means – you guessed it – that Ottawa and what is now Pink Lake were under the sea.
+Given Ottawa is only about 35 metres above sea level that means – you guessed it – that Ottawa and what is now Pink Lake in Gatineau Park were under the sea.
 That sea called the Champlain Sea deposited sediments called the Leda clay in respect of the small marine clams it contains.

 At that time Pink Lake wasn’t a lake at all but rather a big pothole in the sea floor.
 Once the glaciers melted and meltwater ran off, the earth’s crust started rising in a process known as (you’ll impress your friends with these words) isostatic rebound.

 So what you might say.
-Well, this means the original saltwater trapped in the lake took a very long time to be diluted with fresh water…. so long in fact that a fish trapped in the seawater in the rising lake called a 3 spined stickleback has evolved from a saltwater fish into a freshwater fish.
+Well, this means the original saltwater trapped in the lake took a very long time to be diluted with fresh water…. so long in fact that a fish trapped in the seawater in the rising lake called a 3-spined stickleback has evolved from a saltwater fish into a freshwater fish.

 The bottom seven metres of this 20 metre deep lake have virtually no oxygen.
-In fact, there is algae in this oxygen poor zone that photosynthesizes with sulphur not CO2.
+In fact, there is algae in this oxygen poor zone that photosynthesizes with sulfur not CO2.
 Lots of “normal” algae grows in the upper water and so Pink Lake is actually more greenish than not.

 The Pink Lake trail is wrapped in Mother Nature’s arms so it is peaceful and soothing.
-There are pretty steady views of the lake at water level and from some higher outlooks.
+There are pretty steady views of Pink Lake at water level and from some higher outlooks.
 A couple of outlooks have seats and you may want to linger awhile.
 Birders keep your eyes and ears open.
 You’ll walk by some old pits where they used to mine mica.
-AND you can see lots of 3 spined stickleback fish milling about near shore.
+And you can see lots of 3 spined stickleback fish milling about near shore.